Johnathan Gray: College career

-College career statistics

 Gray tore his right Achilles tendon in 2013, and his left Achilles in 2015.
-The tendon tears put Gray's career on hold, and Gray went undrafted in the 2016 NFL Draft.
+The tendon tears put Gray's career on hold, and Gray went undrafted in the 2016 NFL draft.

+College statistics

 Professional career

-NFL and CFL tryouts

-Several NFL teams showed interest in Gray as a free agent following the draft.
+Despite being injured while preparing for the draft, several NFL teams showed interest in Gray as a free agent following the draft.
 In 2017, after demonstrating a 4.5-second 40-yard dash and a 36-inch vertical leap at the annual Texas Pro Day workout, Gray landed a tryout with the New York Giants.
-After attending the Giants' rookie camp, Gray received invites to rookie camps for the Calgary Stampeders, Winnipeg Blue Bombers and Saskatchewan Roughriders of the Canadian Football League; however, Gray ultimately never played for any of them.
+After attending the Giants' rookie camp, Gray received went to rookie camps for the Calgary Stampeders, Winnipeg Blue Bombers and Saskatchewan Roughriders of the Canadian Football League; however, Gray ultimately never played for any of them.

-Frisco Fighters
+For some time he was running track professionally and training kids in Fort Worth.

 On April 8, 2021, the Frisco Fighters announced that they had signed Gray for the 2021 season.
+He spent one season with the team, though recorded no stats; helping them to a league-best 15-3 record and into the second round of the playoffs.

+Coaching

+Following his one season in the IFL, he retired as a player and became an assistant coach for his alma mater Aledo High School.